47tibo/weatherPanameAndroid/README.md

 Ktlint via [kotlinter](https://github.com/jeremymailen/kotlinter-gradle).

 #### Personal choices :

+- for packages' names I use camel case (not best practice, I wont do it on next projects).
 - for functions arguments, the default is positional.
 Indeed Android Studio gives enough intel on arguments.
 I use named arguments only for disambiguation, when optional arguments are in the function's signature.
 The exception is for Composable functions, where named arguments are **mandatory**.